JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

 end
 ```

-Finally, we can use the code provided in the description of the exercise to visualize the matrix `A`
+Finally, we use the code provided to visualize the heatmap of the matrix `A`.

 ```julia
 using Plots